 What is the Tinkerbell personality trait? 🧚

-On the surface, people with Tinkerbell syndrome are the epitome of success.
+Tinkerbell syndrome refers to individuals who appear to have it all together on the outside—success, charm, and a seemingly perfect life.
+However, beneath the surface lies a deep emotional struggle.
+These individuals often use their outward success and perfectionism as a shield to hide their inner insecurities and emotional wounds.
+People with Tinkerbell syndrome are the epitome of success.
 Yes, they’ve got a great job with a fabulous salary and have everything that goes with it 😎: a nice flat, a big car, high-quality, even luxury clothes and handbags...
 They want to show off their success!
 To do this, they demonstrate perseverance and courage, as Sylvie Tenenbaum describes.

 ❤️ In terms of love, they have an unbelievable number of conquests!
 It seems like no one can resist their charisma.
 It’s enough to make you super jealous of these working women who succeed at everything 🙃.
 Yes, but as I said, there’s a dark side to this fairy tale.
 If on the surface everything seems beautiful, they’re far from being as perfect as they want you to believe...

-✅ Obsession with perfection (body, beauty, style, etc.)
+- ✅ Obsession with physical perfection (beauty, style, fitness)

 The true face of a Tinkerbell

 We’ve highlighted their qualities, but “Tinkerbells” also have many flaws.
+Beneath the surface, Tinkerbells are often deeply insecure and struggle with feelings of inadequacy.
+Their obsession with success and perfection is a way to compensate for these insecurities.
 Indeed, such an obsession with success and perfection often hides tyrannical and inflexible people.
 They want to control those around them, even if it means being manipulative 😥.
 Moreover, their conquests are often victims of this and are objectified.
 In addition, their demands are excessive, which often makes it difficult for them to stay in a relationship for a long time...
-These women feel like they’re better than everyone else, which reflects an oversized ego.
+These women feel like they’re better than everyone else, which reflects an

 This portrait is much less dreamy all of a sudden 😅...
 Nevertheless, it’s good to put aside the halo effect and not judge these people.
 Firstly because a bit of sisterhood and benevolence never hurts, but mostly, because their behavior hides a lot of suffering 😔.